Skip to main content

 Overview

-This page is a practical shortcut to the most common functions from the full Function catalog.
-It lists functions you’ll reach for when connecting data, shaping dimensionality, filtering slices, and building time logic.
+This page highlights the functions you’ll use most often when bringing in data, shaping dimensionality, filtering slices, and building time logic.

 Connect & adjust values